Russel Orhii: Powerlifting career

 Orhii competed in his first powerlifting competition in 2015, and competed in bodybuilding in 2016.

 In 2018, Orhii qualified for the IPF World Classic Powerlifting Championships, and competed in the open as a junior (23-years-old).
 He would squat an open world record of 298.5 kilograms, which would shortly be surpassed by Brett Gibbs.
 Orhii would secure second place at the competition.

 In 2019, Orhii qualified a second time, where he became IPF World Champion in the 83 kilogram weight class.
 He would also break the world record squat with 313 kilograms and a world record 833 kilogram total.

 In 2021, the IPF suspended and later expelled USA Powerlifting for non-compliance with their anti-doping code.
 American athletes were ineligible to compete at the 2021 IPF World Championships.
 Orhii was eligible to compete but represented the United States Virgin Islands.
-Orhii would win the IPF World Championships for a third time, and would break his own squat world record, the deadlift world record and break his own total world record.
+Orhii would win the IPF World Championships for a second time, and would break his own squat world record, the deadlift world record and break his own total world record.

 In 2022, Orhii would withdraw from competing in the IPF in favor of USA Powerlifting.
 Competing in the 82.5 kilogram weight class, Orhii competed at the 2022 USA Powerlifting Mega Nationals, where he would secure first place, and would break the squat and total American Record.

 In 2023, Orhii withdrew from the USA Powerlifting nationals to compete in the IPF again.
 IPF rules disallow athletes who compete outside an IPF-affiliated meet for 6 months, which forced Orhii to withdraw from USA Powerlifting Nationals to compete in Powerlifting America Nationals, a qualification meet for IPF Worlds.
 At the 2024 Powerlifting America nationals, Orhii unofficially broke three IPF world records and secured first place.

 In 2024, Orhii competed at the IPF Classic powerlifting world championships, where he squatted 321 kilograms to break his own world record.
 He would secure a silver medal with a total of 843.5 kilograms, which would be a world record, before being surpassed by gold medalist Jurins Kengamu of Great Britain with a total of 845 kilograms.

 On January 26, 2025, Orhii competed at the 2025 SBD Sheffield Powerlifting Championships, where he squatted 338 kilograms to break his own world record twice (after squatting 323 kilograms for his second attempt).
 He would secure a new total world record of 870.5 kilograms.
 With his total being 101.10% of the previous world record, he secured fourth place.
 On July 31, Orhii graduated to the 93 kilogram weight class, where he totaled 918 kilograms and squatted 355.5 kilograms for an open world record at the 2025 Pan-American Classic Powerlifting Championships.